 In addition, Mr Addai said such an intervention would provide the needed input to feed the factories that would be set up under the one-district, one-factory initiative of the government, which is aimed at adding value to the country’s raw produce.

-He was of the view that agriculture held the key to solving the youth unemployment challenge of the country but pointed out that unfortunately, the perception that had characterised it over the years was that it was an area
+He was of the view that agriculture held the key to solving the youth unemployment challenge of the country but pointed out that unfortunately, the perception that had characterised it over the years was that it was an area for only the uneducated.

 He was, therefore, of the opinion that there was the need to change that perception and bring out more forcefully the benefits of agriculture and its capacity to positively change the economic profile of the country.